0xdefh/0xdefh.github.io/_posts/2024-10-02-OSINT TTP How to find server behind Cloudflare.md

 curl "IP Address" -H "Host: "
 ```

-For an IP address that server multiple domain (shared IP address)
+For an IP address that server multiple domain (shared IP address) this TTP call [**Server Name Indication (SNI)**](https://www.cloudflare.com/learning/ssl/what-is-sni/) to run multiple **HTTPS** websites on a single IP address.

 ```shell
 curl -k --resolve domain:port:ip_address https://<domain name>
 ```

-The reason why you use the `--resolve` because of
+cURL offers a --resolve argument to explicitly map a domain name and port to an IP address instead of using the traditional DNS lookup.
+It must include the port and full domain name.

 ## How can you make it harder for the OSINT guys.